-- The development factors selected for the Best Estimate projections reflect the mean expectation of future development. - The groupings chosen by product and claims description code/payment code/peril code are broadly homogeneous. - The development ratios in the data, after making appropriate allowance for known trends, will be repeated in future.
-A manual judgement has been overlaid because there have been delays in obtaining medical evidence, particularly for the large injury claims. - No significant events occurred after the cut-off point of data.
+- The development factors selected for the Best Estimate projections reflect the mean expectation of future development. - The groupings chosen by product and claims description code/payment code/peril code are broadly homogeneous.

+- The development ratios in the data, after making appropriate allowance for known trends, will be repeated in future. - No significant events occurred after the cut-off point of data.